johsteffens/beth/lib/bhvm/README.md

 The value is stored as array of a specified data type.
 Currently the types f2_t (float) and f3_t (double) are supported.

-The holor-value can be seen as vector.
-Its size is equal to the volume of the holor.
-For a given shape all scalars have a well defined order:
+The holor-value can be interpreted as vector.
+Its dimension is equal to the volume of the holor.
+For a given shape all scalars have a well defined order.

-We obtain the order uniquely by adding axiom 'C' to a holor's definition:
+We define a unique order by adding axiom 'C' to a holor's definition:

 **C:** The value of an **(n+1)-holor** is the concatenated array of the associated values of **n-holors** as specified in axiom 'B'.

-### Undetermined Holor
+### Vacant Holor
 We extend the definition of holor to include a objects with shape but no associated value.
-Here the vale-size is zero, a number not possible for any holor defined so far.
+For this new type of holor the vale-size is zero.

-**D:** We define an object with shape but no value and call it _undetermined holor_
+**D:** We define a holor with shape but no value and call it **vacant**.

-*Consequently all holors with value are then called _determined_.*
+A holor with value is called **determined**.

 ### Examples
 |Name|Description|Shape|Volume|